Robotic Surgery: Safe with Less Downtime, Los Angeles, CA | HLB

 Dr. Babak Moeinolmolki of Healthy Life Bariatrics is one surgeon who employs robotic surgery for bariatric (weight loss) surgery, hernia procedures, post-bariatric body contouring, and general surgery.

 Dr. Moeinolmolki uses this surgery because the technology enhances precision.
-Robotic surgery allows for complex and delicate procedures that would otherwise prove to be difficult or impossible with traditional techniques.
+Robotic surgery allows for complex and delicate procedures that would otherwise prove difficult or impossible with traditional techniques.

 Other reasons include the fact that there are fewer complications when robotic surgery is employed, such as site infections.
 Patients experience less blood loss and less pain overall, and the procedures are associated with shorter hospital stays and a shortened recovery.